tas1337/mcp-Im-hungry/README.md

 ![Demo Screenshot](./images/Chart.jpg)

-The server aggregates data from multiple delivery services into a unified interface.
-The agent uses this data to make decisions.
+This MCP server **calls APIs directly** (or uses mock data) to aggregate data from multiple delivery services into a unified interface.
+The AI assistant uses this data to make decisions.

-**Note:** This is a tutorial/example implementation using mock data.
+**Key Points:**
+- **Direct API calls**: This server calls food delivery APIs directly (DoorDash, Uber Eats, Grubhub)
+- **No agents**: This server does NOT use agents or A2A protocol
+- **Mock data**: Currently uses mock data for demonstration purposes
+- **For comparison**: See `mcp-a2a-im-hungry` for an example that uses A2A protocol to call agents instead

 ## Quick Start